MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-sharepoint-viewer.md

 ### Dataset mode

-For a Power BI file to load in OneDrive or SharePoint the data must be in **import** mode.
-Other modes may be supported in the future.
+To view a Power BI file in OneDrive or SharePoint, the data must be in **import** mode.
+Files with other modes will prompt you to download the file to open locally in Power BI Desktop.

 ### Prerequisites to viewing report in OneDrive and SharePoint